 Degraded DNA Environnemental Genomics

-The Degraded DNA (ADN Dégradé) platform hosts the infrastructure (premises, equipment and procedures) needed for the analysis of degraded or contaminated DNA samples obtained by non-invasive methods (e.g. hair, excrement), from museum collections, and herbaria.
+The Degraded DNA (ADN Dégradé) platform hosts the infrastructure (rooms, equipment and procedures) needed for the analysis of degraded DNA samples obtained by non-invasive methods (e.g. hair, faeces), from museum collections, and herbaria.
 The extraction and processing of biological material is carried out under controlled conditions that guarantee the integrity of the information contained in the original sample and the reproducibility of the extraction.

-The platform allows the extraction of degraded DNA in scientifically-rigorous conditions that guarantee the robustness of the results (separate pre- and post-PCR rooms, premises and equipment dedicated to pre-PCR experiments).
+The platform allows the extraction of degraded DNA in scientifically-rigorous conditions that guarantee the robustness of the results (separate pre- and post-PCR rooms, rooms and equipment dedicated to pre-PCR experiments).